 The Audit Committee reviews the Society's system of internal control and risk management systems.
-The committee considers all aspects of operational and reputational risk management.
+The Committee considers all aspects of operational and reputational risk management.
 It is responsible for assessing the effectiveness of audit and compliance systems of inspection and control; assessing accuracy and completeness of financial information and reviewing accounting policies.
+The Committee is also responsible for establishing effective whistle-blowing controls.